 My first experiment with amateur satellites was sending APRS packets via ISS and PSAT (NO-84).
 For this, I dusted off my skills from college to build a homebrew Yagi, and used a Baofeng HT and PocketPacket TNC software on an iPhone.

-Lately I have been working packet QSOs on ISS, NO-84, and FalconSat-3 with APRS messages, using a Kenwood TH-D72a and an Arrow satellite antenna.
-I also chase the FM birds SO-50 and AO-85, trying to overcome my newbie operating skills for successful QSOs.
+I now work packet QSOs on ISS, NO-84, and FalconSat-3 with APRS messages, using a Kenwood TH-D72a and an Arrow satellite antenna.
+I also work the FM birds SO-50, AO-85, and AO-91, chasing grids, occasionally roving, and generally trying to support others in the hobby.
 I had my first satellite QSO via SO-50 on March 27, 2017 with K5ND in Texas.
-So far, the farthest stations I have contacted have been:
+So far, the farthest stations I have contacted via FM satellites have been:

 |In actuality, ISU was anything but boring!|